Homotopy theory for algebras over polynomial monads: Other definitions of graphs

-equipped with a fixed point free involution $\iota:E\to E$ such that $s$ is an injection.
+In \cite{JK} Joyal and Kock define a Feynman graph $\Gamma$ as a span in finite sets: equipped with a fixed point free involution $\iota:E\to E$ such that $s$ is an injection.
 The elements of $V$ are called vertices, the elements of $H$ half-edges and the elements of $E$ oriented edges.

 To any Feynman graph $\Gamma$ one can assign a graph $G$ in our sense as follows.
 The set of vertices of $G$ is the set $V.$ The set of flags of $G$ is the set $E.$ The set of edges of $G$ is the set of orbits of $\iota.$ There is a unique morphism from a flag $h$ to a $v\in V$ if $h = s(\bar{h}).$ The target $v$ of this map is $t(\bar{h}).$ For any flag there is a unique map from it to its orbit.
-One can easily check that this construction produces a graph in our sense.
+One checks that this construction produces a graph in our sense.

-\begin{pro}There is an inclusion of the set of isomorphism classes of Feynman graphs into the set of isomorphism classes of graphs.
-A graph is not in the image of this inclusion if and only if it contains a connected component isomorphic to a free living loop.\end{pro}
+\begin{pro}The set of isomorphism classes of Feynman graphs embeds into the set of isomorphism classes of graphs in our sense.
+A graph in our sense is not a Feynman graph if and only if it contains a connected component isomorphic to a free living loop.\end{pro}

-\begin{proof} If a graph $G$ does not contain free-living loops we can reconstruct a Feynman graph $\Gamma$ as follows.
+\begin{proof}If a graph $G$ does not contain free-living loops we can reconstruct a Feynman graph $\Gamma$ as follows.
 The set of vertices of $\Gamma$ will be equal to the set of vertices of $G.$ The set of half-edges will be the set of non-free flags of $G.$ The set of oriented edges will be equal to the set of all flags of $G$ and the involution exchanges the adjacent flags.
 Since $G$ does not contain free-living loop this involution is fixed-point free.\end{proof}